 In vitro, methylnaltrexone did not induce the enzymatic activity of CYP2E1.

 Drugs Renally Excreted

-The potential for drug interactions between methylnaltrexone bromide and drugs that are actively secreted by the kidney has not been investigated in humans.
+Methylnaltrexone is actively secreted in the kidney.
+The potential of drug interactions between methylnaltrexone bromide and other drugs that are inhibitors of transporters in the kidney has not been fully investigated [see Pharmacokinetics].

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.